I-AM-ADA-N/Kindergaten-of-a-Data-Analyst-from-LITA-Incubator-Hub/README.md

 ## Data Sources
 ---

-The primary sources of data used here are -
+The primary sources of data used here are open sources.